Financial Accountability Return Guide

 Enter the loss incurred from the sale of an asset that was purchased with department funding.

 Enter other expenses reported in the financial statements that have not been reported elsewhere.
-These could be financing expenses, compliance costs, legal and consultancy fees, etc. For mobile preschool operators, these could be vehicle costs, including usage and maintenance and leasing arrangements.
+These could be financing expenses, compliance costs, legal and consultancy fees, accounting and audit expenses etc.

 If a service has used all department funding, the DoE Funds column total at this section should be $0.00 showing all department grant funds have been expended.